braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/create.md

 ![]({% image_buster /assets/img_archive/dnd_iam_select_template.png %}){: style="float:right;max-width:25%;margin-left:15px;max-width:55%"}

-After selecting the Drag-and-Drop Editor as your editing experience, you can choose to:
+After selecting the drag-and-drop editor as your editing experience, you can choose to:

 - Use a Braze basic modal template
 - Use a Braze background image template
 - Start with a blank modal template

-Click **Build message** to begin designing your in-app message in the Drag-and-Drop Editor.
+Click **Build message** to begin designing your in-app message in the drag-and-drop editor.

 {% alert note %}
 You can switch between modal and fullscreen display types in the **Message styles** panel of the editor.